heroku-examples/geosockets/README.md

 [localhost:5000/?debug](http://localhost:5000/?debug).
 This allows you to view client behavior in production without exposing your site visitors to debugging data.

+## Testing

+Simple integration testing is done with [CasperJS](http://casperjs.org/), a navigation scripting & testing utility for [PhantomJS](http://phantomjs.org/).
+Casper is integrated into the app using the [grunt-casper](https://github.com/iamchrismiller/grunt-casper) plugin, and run with foreman.
+Each time you make a change to your client, the casper tests are run automatically.

 ### Deploying Geosockets to Heroku

 ```